-(ii) Retained earnings
+(i) Retained earnings

-Retained earnings is the accumulated available profit of the Company carried forward from earlier years.
+Surplus in the statement of profit and loss is the accumulated available profit of the Company carried forward from earlier years.
 These reserve are free reserves which can be utilised for any purpose as may be required.